$1,656 to $1,950 pp (USD)

 Day 4

 After breakfast, you will depart with an en-route game-viewing drive to Tsavo West National Park.
-Known as the "Theatre of the Wild," this vast and enchanting park is famous for its iconic "red elephants" that get their striking color from the region's rich, ochre soil.
+Known as the "Theatre of the Wild", this vast and enchanting park is famous for its iconic "red elephants" that get their striking color from the region's rich, ochre soil.
 Imagine seeing a herd of these majestic giants against the backdrop of a fiery African sunset!

-But the adventure doesn't stop there.
+However, the adventure doesn't stop there.
 Tsavo East is a haven for the "Big Five" and a spectacular variety of other wildlife.
 You can also explore unique natural wonders like the Yatta Plateau, the world's longest lava flow, and the beautiful Lugard Falls on the Galana River.

 Whether you're looking for an unforgettable game drive, a peaceful bird-watching session with over 500 species to spot, or simply a chance to connect with nature, Tsavo East is the perfect destination.